-Probiotics and prebiotics are two food ingredients that have physiologic effects through the gastrointestinal tract.
+Probiotics and prebiotics are two food ingredients that have physiologic benefits and effects through the gastrointestinal tract.
 Once you buy a probiotic supplement, you should refrigerated it to prolong the shelf life.
 There are many that are sold in health food stores and online.
 It is difficult to know which are effective and which are not since very little testing has been done comparing the hundreds of different products.

 The mammalian gastrointestinal tract harbors a highly diverse microbial population termed the microbiome, which plays a major role in nutrition, metabolism, protection against pathogens, and development of the immune system.
 It is estimated that at least 1000 different bacterial species cohabit the human intestinal tract.